apache/forrest/tools/eclipse/readme.txt

 Installation
 ============

-To use the plugin you need to install it within Eclipse V3.0 (V3.1M* not currently supported) and Apache Forrest.
-You will also need to ensure that you have the reqruied plugins for Eclipse.
+To use the plugin you need to install it within Eclipse V3.0 and Apache Forrest.
+You will also need to ensure that you have the required plugins for Eclipse.

 Getting Forrest
 ---------------